snoomrpower/LoLUpdater/README.md

-LoLTweaker
+LoLUpdater
 ==========
-Only for Win7SP1+
+Only for Win7SP1+ (If you have WIN7SP0 you need to Install SP1 first)

-SAVE ALL YOUR WORK BEFORE RUNNING THIS PATCH, IT FORCE RESTARTS THE COMPUTER
+SAVE ALL YOUR WORK BEFORE RUNNING THIS PATCH, IT FORCE RESTARTS THE COMPUTER 2 TIMES

+Go to C:\Riot Games\League of Legends\RADS\projects\lol_air_client\releases
+Delete all folders except the newest one

 Right Click the zip file -> Properties -> Unblock